-However, did you know that within our solar system, there are a few outlying planets that do not spin in the same direction as Earth and most other planets?
+However, did you know that within our solar system, there are a few quirky planets that do not spin in the same direction as Earth and most other planets?

 Which planets rotate in a different direction?

-The two anomalies in question are Venus and Uranus.
-These planets rotate in the clockwise or retrograde direction while all the other planets rotate in the counter-clockwise motion.
+Venus and Uranus are the two anomalies when it comes to rotating on their own axis.
+These planets rotate in the clockwise or retrograde direction while all the other planets rotate in the anticlockwise (prograde) direction.

 Which way does the Earth rotate?

 The Earth rotates in the counter-clockwise direction like the majority of the planets in our solar system.
 It has an axial tilt of 23o in the prograde direction.
 We have used the word ‘prograde’ and ‘retrograde’ so far, what do they actually mean?
 Let’s find out.

 The rotation of the planet around its axis can be generally of two types: prograde and retrograde.
 Prograde rotation indicates that the motion is in the same direction as the Sun’s rotation—which is counter-clockwise—if you’re looking down on Earth’s north pole.
 Retrograde rotation is the opposite of that (clockwise).
 You can learn more about retrograde motion here.